 The waveform generator can produce preferably harmonic signals or a combination of them in a frequency region of up to several kHz.
-The signal output can be synchronized with external instruments via the trigger input.
+The signal output can be synchronized with external instruments via the trigger and synchronization inputs.
 The digital trigger signal at the trigger input starts the signal generation.
 The device requires a signal with TTL, 5V-CMOS, or 3V-CMOS levels, the trigger slope is selectable.
-To reduce the risk of ground loops, the trigger input is galvanically isolated from the device.
+The digital synchronization signal can be used instead of the internal clock base to control the waveform generation.
+This ensures a signal output synchronous with the external clock source over virtually any time period.
+To reduce the risk of ground loops, the trigger and synchronization inputs are galvanically isolated from the device, the trigger signal can be optionally supplied using an optical cable.